SINING LIU(刘思宁)

 (Presentation: 2023 VSFX, 2023 WFA, 2023 NASMES, 2023 ABFER, 2023 HEC-McGill Winter Finance Workshop, 2023 FDU (CFAM-ARX Paper Award), 2022 EFA, 2022 CICF, 2022 CFRC, 2022 CICM, 2022 AMES Tokyo, 2022 AMES Shenzhen, 2022 AsianFA, seminar at HKU, HKUST, ZJU, SWUFE)

-2. Dollar and Carry Redux (with Thomas Maurer, Andrea Vedolin and Yaoyuan Zhang) [
+2. Dollar and Carry Redux (with Thomas Maurer, Andrea Vedolin and Yaoyuan Zhang) [SSRN]

 Abstract: Contrary to existing literature, we establish that two factors, dollar and carry, suffice to explain a large cross-section of currency returns with R-squared exceeding 80%.
 Our paper highlights the importance of accounting for time-variation in conditional moments.
 Unconditional estimations that ignore this time-variation mistakenly reject the two-factor model.
 We propose a parsimonious framework to estimate conditional currency factor models and provide testable restrictions.
 Our findings imply that currency markets are well described by a model in which (i) each country-specific SDF loads on one country-specific--dollar--and one global--carry--shock, and (ii) risk loadings are time-varying.
 Other risk factors proposed in the literature are useful to describe the time variation in dollar and carry factor risk premia.